-YOU MUST KEEP THE FOLLOWING WITH YOU:

-Your passport
+You must keep the following with you:

-Your flight ticket, train ticket or any other travel document

-Your bank card: Before setting off, check that you can use your bank card in France and check how much money you can withdraw once you are there.

-Medical insurance taken out in your own country, to cover you while you set up health cover when you arrive.
-Remember to check that you are covered if you have an accident in France.

-Useful contact numbers: You are advised to make a note of any essential numbers to call if there is a problem, for example the emergency services, your bank, a loved one, and the details of your embassy and your country's consular services in France.

-🕜 If you are a national of a non-EU country, you must first obtain a visa issued by the French consulate.

-If you are an EU national, remember to apply for your European Health Insurance Card before you travel.
+- Your passport - Your flight ticket, train ticket or any other travel document - Your bank card: Before setting off, check that you can use your bank card in France and check how much money you can withdraw once you are there. - Health insurance taken out in your own country to cover you while you set up health cover when you arrive.
+Remember to check that you are covered if you have an accident in France. - Useful contact numbers: You are advised to make a note of any essential numbers to call if there is a problem, for example the emergency services, your bank, a loved one, and the details of your embassy and your country's consular services in France. - (a) If you are a national of a non-EU country, you must first obtain a visa issued by the French consulate or embassy. - If you are an EU national, remember to apply for your European Health Insurance Card before you travel.

-TAKE PHOTOCOPIES OF ALL YOUR TRAVEL DOCUMENTS (PASSPORT, VISA, ETC.).

-ALSO KEEP A COPY ON YOUR COMPUTER F.G.
-IN YOUR EMAIL INDOX
+GOOD TIP

+Take photocopies of all your travel documents (passport, visa, etc.).
+Also keep a copy on your computer, e.g. in your email inbox.

-BUDGETING
+B. BUDGETING